natsumendoza/profile-list-web-app/README.md

 # profile-list-web-app
 Project that consumes list of profiles API and display it in the UI.

+## Features

+* List all profiles in a table
+* Search profile by name
+* Sorting by name, age and active status (just click the header of table to sort).
+* View profile details by clicking the profile name.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.